firebolt-db/godocs/docs/Overview/understanding-engine-fundamentals.md

 ### Region

 This is the AWS Region in which Firebolt creates the engine.
-The engine region is always the same with account region, is automatically inherited from account, and it can't be changed.
+The engine region is always the same as the account region - since it is automatically inherited from account, it can't be changed.

 ### Engine endpoint